quicwg/multipath/draft-ietf-quic-multipath.md

 from the peer in
 the initial_max_paths transport parameters if no MAX_PATHS frames have been received.
-MP_NEW_CONNECTION_ID received as with a laue larger than authorized MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+MP_NEW_CONNECTION_ID received as with Path ID value larger than authorized MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

 The Sequence Number field and Retire Prior To field is allocated